us en false false Default

 The economic regime that we have outlined is ideal for investments that can generate real positive returns by benefiting from supply and demand imbalances (commodities and natural resource equities), maintaining profit margins (natural resource equities, infrastructure, and other real assets), and generating a yield in excess of the inflation rate (high yield debt and equities).

 VanEck has many offerings that provide these exposures.
-We continue to encourage investors to consider the VanEck Inflation Allocation ETF (RAAX) and the VanEck Dynamic High Income ETF (INC).
+We continue to encourage investors to consider the VanEck Inflation Allocation ETF (RAAX).

 We recently launched the VanEck Commodity Strategy ETF (PIT).
 The ticker PIT is a nod to commodity trading pits of the past, where floor brokers would trade different commodities.
 This active ETF is designed to outperform by allocating more heavily to the commodities with the most favorable risk and return profiles while simultaneously seeking to benefit from the roll yield or mispricing of individual commodity curves.